 Kek has worked his way up the Slovenian ladder, coaching the country’s Under-15 and Under-16 teams before progressing to the senior side.

-The only surprise of the play-offs came in Slovenia with Kek admitting that his country had "realised a dream" by winning against Russia to a place at the World Cup finals after Milivoje Novakovic's five goals saved them second place in their group.
+The Country: The only surprise of the play-offs came in Slovenia with Kek admitting that his country had "realised a dream" by winning against Russia to a place at the World Cup finals after Milivoje Novakovic's five goals saved them second place in their group.

 Zlatko Dedic scored the game's only goal to put Slovenia through on away goals at the expense of Guus Hiddink's side, who had two men sent off in a tragic and bad-tempered match.
 But Kek was without doubt that his side played better on the night and deserved to go through.